 I developed an action plan and began to put it in motion.
 I spent as much time as I could in the toddler room monitoring Lorraine and Malyka's team interaction, their relationship with the children and their program.
-I observed wonderful teacher and assistant interactions with the children and age-appropriate activities.
+I observed wonderful interactions with the children.
 It appeared to be a well-run toddler program.